-21.1119.11 LEASING OF CONTRACT UNITS [24 CFR §983.253]
+19.11 LEASING OF CONTRACT UNITS [24 CFR §983.253]

-Owners must lease contract units only to eligible families, selected and referred by the LACDA's from the waiting list, during the term of the HAP contract.
+Owners must lease contract units only to eligible families, selected and referred by the LACDA from the waiting list, during the term of the HAP contract.

-Owners must develop written tenant selection procedures consistent with the purpose of improving housing opportunities for very low-income families, related to program eligibility and an applicant's ability to perform lease obligations.
+Owners must develop written tenant selection procedures consistent with the purpose of improving housing opportunities for very low-income families (or low-income VASH-eligible veterans), related to program eligibility and an applicant's ability to perform lease obligations.